ppaszend/weather-forecast/README.md

 - Temperature for day/night 👍
 - Changing unit Celsius and Fahrenheit 👍
 - Scrolling charts on mobile 👍
+- Loading spinner 👍
+- Weather conditions should be taken from API (now its from first hour in day) 👍
 - Changing location with search for city (https://open-meteo.com/en/docs/geocoding-api)
 - Chart for temperature

+# Todo features:

 - Scrolling weekdays by pan on desktop
+- Last day of week visible on screen should be visible little from the left, so user knows that there is more weekdays
 - Animation on charts when changing weekdays
-- Weather conditions should be taken from API (now its from first hour in day)
-- Last day of week visible on screen should be visible little from the left, so user knows that there is more weekdays
-- Loading spinner

 # Todo refactor